 Default True.
-You can set to False to disable this behavior.
+You can set to False to disable this behavior, in which case sent messages will have a message_id of None.
 See Message-ID quirks below.

-SENDGRID\MERGE\FIELD\FORMAT
+SENDGRID MERGE FIELD FORMAT

 If you use merge data, set this to a str.format() formatting string that indicates how merge fields are delimited in your SendGrid templates.
 For example, if your templates use the -field- hyphen delimiters suggested in some SendGrid docs, you would set: